sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Aarasiwala (AARSI=Mirror) deals in Mirrors, Bambaawala (BAMBAA=Fire Brigade) worked in Fire Brigade, Battiwala deals in Lamps, Bobbinmaker used to makes Bobbins for cloth Weaving, and Chitthiwala deals in making Letters or invitation Cards.

 Lokhandwala were the 'iron-merchant'.
 Zariwala refers to someone who produces and sells jari/zari (shining gold and silver threads).
 Lakdawala deals in Wood, Lodhawala used to make Iron Utensils, and Palkhiwala were dealing in Palenquins for Carrying people, PALKHI=Palenquin.
+And, we had even Bandukwala.

 #### Non-wala Parsis
 We have many non-wala surnames also for Parsis.